massimo-zaniboni/aoc-benchmarks/README.md

 You can clone and customize this tool for benchmarking other type of projects.

+Each benchmark (called also "test") has different input-size.
+Each program is tested starting from smaller input-sizes.
+It fails if it is not able to process all the input-sizes.
+The link on "fail" and "secs" shows more details about runs on smaller input-sizes.

 # Design

 I reused entirely the *bencher* utility of the https://salsa.debian.org/benchmarksgame-team/benchmarksgame project.